rfo909/CFT/README.md

 ### Editing script file

-A *shortcut* has been defined to open the current script in an editor.
+A *shortcut* has been defined to open the current script file in an editor.
+If the script has not been saved to a file, you get a short message: "No savefile".

 ```
 @e